Energy in the United Kingdom: Oil

 After UK oil production peaked at nearly 3 million barrels per day in 1999, concerns over peak oil production were raised by high-profile voices in the United Kingdom such as David King and the Industry Task-Force on Peak Oil and Energy Security.
 The latter's 2010 report states that "The next five years will see us face another crunch – the oil crunch.
 This time, we do have the chance to prepare.
 The challenge is to use that time well."
 (Richard Branson and Ian Marchant).
 However, world peak oil production was not reached and instead the debate is about oil imports and when peak oil demand will be reached.

+In 2021, oil products in the United Kingdom were primarily consumed by the transport sector, constituting 72.7% of usage.
+The industry sector used 5.2% of oil products, while residential and commercial/public services sectors each accounted for 4.7% and 4.5%, respectively.
+Agriculture and forestry accounted for 1.5%, with fishing making up a minimal share at 0.2%.
+Non-energy use represented 10.4% of the total oil product consumption.

 In October 2022, it was confirmed that UK Prime Minister, Liz Truss, would be issuing hundreds of new oil and gas licenses.
 In the same month, Truss said she will not tax the profits of oil and gas corporations to pay for a freeze in energy bills.